jos314/jos314/README.md

 - 👋 Hi, I’m José Manuel Martínez (joss314)
-- 👀 I’m interested in modeling in different mathematical areas
+- 👀 I’m interested in Bayesian inference, non-parametric Bayesian models and Statistics.
-- 🌱 I’m currently learning about regression, research operations and statistical learning.
-- 💞️ I’m looking to collaborate on projects involving any of this topics or applied or pure mathematics.
+- 💞 I’m looking to collaborate on projects involving any of this topics.
 - 📫 My email is josemanuelmtzcampo@gmail.com